Liloche19/Liloche19/README.md

 ![Top Langages](https://github-readme-stats.vercel.app/api/top-langs/?username=Liloche19&layout=compact)

+The languages I know, ranked from the one I am most skilled in to the one I am least skilled in:
-- C
+1) C
-- Python
+2) Python
-- Go
+3) Go
-- Rust
+4) Rust
-- NodeJS
+5) NodeJS

 ## Skills: